catherineisonline/frontend-mentor-challenge-solutions/README.md

 1. [Figma](https://www.figma.com/) - Paste your design image to check the size of containers, width, etc.
 2. [Perfect Pixel](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi) - Awesome Chrome extension that helps you to match the pixels of the provided design.
 4. [Leaflet](https://geo.ipify.org/) - an open-source JavaScript library for mobile-friendly interactive maps
-5. [Free Geo IP](https://ipgeolocation.io/) - provides a free IP gelocation API for software developers I am currently using.
+5. [Free IP Geo Location](https://ipgeolocation.io/) - provides a free IP gelocation API for software developers I am currently using.
 This is a temporary replacement